 Once a week for one year.
-All dive volunteers attend a 4-5 hour shift in either the morning (9AM), afternoon (1PM), or evening (4PM) once a week on a recurring day of the week.
+All dive volunteers attend a 4-5 hour shift in either the afternoon (12PM) or evening (5PM) once a week on a recurring day of the week.
 We require a minimum commitment of one year of weekly service (with time off of course recognized for vacations, special needs, and illness).
 Minimum annual attendance rate of 75%.

-Applicants must attend initial Interview & Information meeting, Aquarium 101, Swim/Scuba Checkout, and New Diver Training.
+Applicants must attend initial Information meeting, Swim/Scuba Checkout, Aquarium 101, and New Diver Training.
 We do not provide training for Rescue diver certification or required emergency certifications (First Aid, CPR, AED, O2 Provider).